Key takeaways

 Premium subsidies aren’t available to people with income below the poverty level (with the exception of recent immigrants, as described below).
 This is because when the ACA was written, it was expected that everyone living in poverty would be eligible for Medicaid.
 But two years after the law was enacted, the Supreme Court ruled that states couldn’t be forced to expand Medicaid, and some states still haven’t expanded coverage.

 This results in a coverage gap for people with income below the poverty level in those states.
 In most cases, they’re not eligible for Medicaid because they’re in states with strict Medicaid eligibility guidelines.
 But they’re also not eligible for premium subsidies.
-As of 2024, this applies to people in nine states.
+For 2025, this applies to people in nine states (those states could choose to expand Medicaid at any point, but have not done so thus far).

 Do I have to be a U.S. citizen to get a premium subsidy?

-Premium subsidies aren’t available to people who aren’t in the U.S. legally, although they are available to immigrants who are lawfully present in the U.S. And starting in November 2024, for coverage effective in 2025, DACA recipients can enroll in Marketplace plans and qualify for income-based subsidies (there is a lawsuit that could potentially overturn the DACA Marketplace eligibility rule;3 oral arguments are scheduled for mid-October 2024 so there is still some uncertainty around this).
+Premium subsidies aren’t available to people who aren’t in the U.S. legally, although they are available to immigrants who are lawfully present in the U.S. And starting in November 2024, for coverage effective in 2025, DACA recipients can enroll in Marketplace plans and qualify for income-based subsidies (there is a lawsuit that could potentially overturn the DACA Marketplace eligibility rule;3 so there is still some uncertainty around this).

 In other words, you don’t have to be a U.S. citizen to get premium subsidies.
 In fact, premium subsidies are available for recent immigrants with income below the poverty level, even though they’re not available to the general population with income below the poverty level.